seanwestfall/javascript/README.md

 * Strings longer than 80 characters should be written across multiple lines using string concatenation. (and maintain indentation)

 * If overused, long strings with concatenation could impact performance. jsPerf & Discussion

+* The whitespace at the beginning of each line can't be safely stripped at compile time; whitespace after the slash will result in tricky errors; and while most script engines support this, it is not part of ECMAScript.

+Use string concatenation instead:
 ````
 // bad
 var errorMessage = 'This is a super long error that was thrown because of Batman.
 When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';